RobertHennings/BachelorThesis/README.md

        width=600"/>
 </p>

 All four dimensions together fully represent market liquidity.
 Measurement concepts that are to measure market liquidity must be able to depict it sufficiently.
-Structural components of the market set-up, such as market organisation forms and market microstructures, which have a significant influence on the interaction of the four di- mensions, will not be discussed further due to the focus of the paper.
+Structural components of the market set-up, such as market organisation forms and market microstructures, which have a significant influence on the interaction of the four dimensions, will not be discussed further due to the focus of the paper.

 # Delineation of the concept of risk: liquidity - characteristics, risk factor and premium
 On the capital market, a distinction is made between systematic and unsystematic, i.e. idiosyncratic, risk according to CAPM considerations.